gardener/landscaper-service/docs/proposals/multi-version.md

   migrations paths.
 User upgrades by creating some upgrade object.
 This is recognized by some controller running in the same namespace as the sidecar controllers, which creates itself an upgrade object in his namespace.
 Subsequently, a new controller (one for every Target-Shoot-Cluster) of the LaaS watches these objects and updates the LanscaperDeployments accordingly.

-### Project Setup
+### Potential Changes with respect to the LI component

 The critical component with respect to the support of multiple version is the LI component.
 The more different minor (and of course major) versions of this component exits, the more critical upgrades must be done by customers.